Jannes and Jambres

 Illustration of the rods of Aaron and of the "wise men and sorcerers" becoming snakes.

-In Jewish and Christian traditions, Jannes and Jambres (Hebrew: יניס Yannis, ימבריס Yambres) are the names given to magicians mentioned in the Book of Exodus.
+In Jewish and Christian traditions, Jannes and Jambres (Hebrew: יניס Yannis or Yannes, ימבריס Yambres) are the names given to magicians mentioned in the Book of Exodus.
 This naming tradition is well-attested in ancient and medieval literature.
 In Latin manuscripts of the New Testament, and in Latin writing traditions, their names are known as Jamnes and Mambres.